Radio-controlled car: Gasoline-powered models

-Accessories and Upgrades
+Accessories and upgrades

 Most RC models generally require the purchase of additional accessories.
 For electrical vehicles, battery packs and a suitable charger are needed to power the car and are seldom included.
 A soldering iron and supplies are often necessary to build high-performance battery packs or install upgraded electronics with low-resistance connectors.
-A Li-Polymer battery with a hard case is popular for RC cars, with the most common voltages being 7.4 V or 11.1 V. LiPo batteries are known to be explosive if mistreated, so some enthusiasts still use NiMH batteries instead, which are less powerful but safer.
+A Li-Polymer battery with a hard case is popular for RC cars, with the most common voltages being 7.4 V, which represents a 2S battery or 11.1 V, known as a 3S battery.

+LiPo batteries are known to be explosive if mistreated, so some enthusiasts still use NiMH batteries instead, which are less powerful but safer.
 For nitro-powered vehicles, a glow plug heater and fuel are needed to start the engine, as well as 4 AA size batteries, or a rechargeable six-volt, five-cell battery pack to power the on-board electronics.

 Nitro vehicles also require a means of cranking the engine over, which can be achieved using a pull-start, starter box, battery operated rotostart, or by an electric drill.
 The Traxxas nitro rc cars come with a hand start up system, that revs the engine and starts it up.
 It doesn't require a pull start system.
 Relatively expensive model fuel, spare glow-plugs, and after-run oil are also needed.
 Gasoline-powered vehicles require only a receiver battery pack and a means to start the engine, usually the included pull-start.
 Hobby-grade vehicles almost always require 8 AA size batteries to power the transmitter, though some can use rechargeable transmitter pack or simply rechargeable AAs.

 A large industry of aftermarket manufacturers produce upgrade or hop-up parts for hobby-grade cars.
 Upgrades range from mere improvements to the longevity of R/C car parts, to all-out performance enhancements.
 Some hobbyists create their own upgrades for sale via classifieds and online forums.
-Hobbyists choose to upgrade hobby-grade cars from plastic stock parts to aluminum parts to increase strength and the steering angle of the car.
+Hobbyists choose to upgrade hobby-grade cars from plastic stock parts to aluminium parts to increase strength and the steering angle of the car.